captainhyperscaler/captainhyperscaler.github.io/_posts/2021-03-28-azure-back-to-school-cfs.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>Azure Back to School is here again for 2021. &nbsp;<a href="https://azurebacktoschool.com" target="_blank" rel="noreferrer noopener">https://azurebacktoschool.com</a> </p>
+<p>Azure Back to School is here again for 2021.  <a href="https://azurebacktoschool.com" target="_blank" rel="noreferrer noopener">https://azurebacktoschool.com</a> </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>This event will focus on a month of videos on Microsoft cloud technologies. &nbsp;This year, we will open it up to Microsoft 365 and Power Platform as well, even under though still under the Azure title.&nbsp;</p>
+<p>This event will focus on a month of videos on Microsoft cloud technologies.
+This year, we will open it up to Microsoft 365 and Power Platform as well, even under though still under the Azure title. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>To keep in the spirit of education, I would like this event to be used as a mentoring opportunity.
 I would like our experienced community contributors to find someone that is interested in presenting but may be hesitant.
-Work with them on the Azure (or Microsoft 365 or Power Platform) topic, and create a video presentation together.&nbsp;</p>
+Work with them on the Azure (or Microsoft 365 or Power Platform) topic, and create a video presentation together. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->